java-to-kotlin/java-to-kotlin.github.io/_journeys/prefix-to-infix-syntax.md

 At the time of writing, IntelliJ cannot automatically refactor an extension function into an infix function.
 We must add the infix modifier to the prop function by hand.
 IntelliJ will then be able to refactor between infix and dotted method call syntax for a single call site, but doesn't automate the refactoring in bulk for _all_ uses of an infix function across the codebase.
-Going through every call site and refactoring them one by one sounds too tedious!
+Going through every call site and refactoring them one by one sounds terribly tedious!

+## Second Go

 Let's roll back and take another run at it: we'll try using a similar combo of adding code, delegating and inlining that we used to swap out the Map.Entry type for Pair.
 We'll add new, infix functions called "of" and make the "prop" functions delegate to them.